CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Netfilter---ACLs/_index.md

 author: Cumulus Networks
 weight: 69
 aliases:
- - /display/CL37/Netfilter---ACLs
+ - /display/DOCS/Netfilter+ACLs
  - /pages/viewpage.action?pageId=8362563
 pageID: 8362563
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 [Netfilter](http://www.netfilter.org/) is the packet filtering framework in Cumulus Linux as well as most other Linux distributions.
 There are a